-The Battle of Bosworth Field ended the Wars of the Roses.
-Henry Tudor was proclaimed King on the battlefield.
-The rule of the Plantagenets ended and the Tudor Dynasty began.
+The Battle of Bosworth Field, fought 22nd August 1485, ended the Wars of the Roses.
+Richard III was killed in the battle and Henry Tudor was proclaimed King.
+The victory signalled the end of the rule of the Plantagenets and the beginning of the Tudor dynasty.

 In 1483, King Edward IV died.
-His son, Edward V was a minor and Richard Duke of Gloucester was made protector.
-Richard was keen to fulfil the role, but he quickly found that Edward’s Woodville relatives wanted control of Edward for themselves.
+His son, Edward V was still a child so his uncle, Richard Duke of Gloucester was made protector.
+Richard was keen to fulfil the role, but he quickly found that Edward’s Woodville relatives wanted control of the young king for themselves.

 Richard arrested Edward’s uncle and grandfather then took Edward to the Tower of London where he was to await his coronation.
 Edward’s younger brother, Richard, soon joined him in the Tower.

-Richard learned that his brother, Edward IV, had been contracted to marry Eleanor Butler.
-This meant that Edward’s marriage to Elizabeth Woodville was invalid and their children illegitimate.
+Richard learned that his brother, Edward IV, had been contracted to marry Eleanor Butler at the time of his marriage to Elizabeth Woodville.
+This meant that the marriage of Edward IV and Elizabeth Woodville was invalid and their children illegitimate.
 Richard was proclaimed King Richard III because he was next in line to the throne.

-Henry Tudor, the grandson of Henry V’s widow, Catherine of Valois, a Lancastrian, believed that he had a better claim to the throne than Richard.
+Henry believed that he had a better claim to the throne than Richard Duke of Gloucester.
 He vowed to take the throne for himself and promised to marry Edward IV’s daughter, Elizabeth of York once he was king.
 This would unite the houses of Lancaster and York and end the Wars of the Roses.

 Henry Tudor landed at Milford Haven on 7th August at the head of a large army.
 As he marched inland he gained support and camped at Market Rasen on 21st August with an army of 5,000.